phuslu/lru/README.md

 ### Throughput benchmarks

 A Performance result as below.
-Check github [actions][actions] for more results and details.
+Check github [benchmark][benchmark] action for more results and details.
 <details>
   <summary>go1.22 benchmark on keysize=16, itemsize=1000000, cachesize=50%, concurrency=8</summary>